Fine motor exercises and activities to strengthen the fingers and help with the hands.

-Now we have addressed the wrist and the hands, it is time to work on the fingers.
+Now it is time to work on the fingers.

-Zoo sticks will delight children and encourage them to use their pincer grip.
+Zoo Stix will delight children and encourage them to use their pincer grip.
 You can use them to eat food or you can make a sorting game.

 The last hand activity is the putty porcupine.
 Shape the putty into a porcupine.
 Using a pincer grip, stick toothpicks into the putty.
 Then put cheerios onto the toothpicks.